photo credit: The Flora Bakehouse

 Pride Cone at Molly Moon’s

 Eating a quadruple-scoop ice cream cone is an exceptional June activity, especially if it’s Molly Moon’s Pride Cone.
-This tall treat features the scoop shop’s four colorful seasonal flavors of strawberry matcha, blackberry, vegan chocolate-covered strawberry, and citrus sorbet.
-Proceeds from this cone, all of the seasonal flavors, and their Pride merch will benefit Lavender Rights Project, GenPride, & Seattle's LGBTQ+ Center.
+This tall treat features the scoop shop’s four colorful seasonal flavors of raspberry crisp, citrus sorbet, matcha strawberry, and vegan blueberry pie.
+Proceeds from this cone, and all of the seasonal flavors, will benefit Gay City.

 This cupcake bakery with multiple locations scattered throughout the city serves very colorful rainbow-decorated cakes 365 days a year.
-And for the entire month of June, 10% of proceeds from their Rainbow Love cupcakes will go directly to Seattle’s PrideFest.
+And for the entire month of June, a portion of proceeds from their Pride and Rainbow Love cupcakes will go directly to Seattle’s PrideFest.

 Rainbow Cheesecake at A La Mode Pies